-French grammar tip: Understanding ‘Pourtant’ for Contrast
+French grammar tip: Understanding ‘Tant que’ for Conditions

 ‘Pourtant’ means ‘yet’ or ‘however’ and is used to introduce a contrast.
 For example, ‘Il fait froid, pourtant il sort en t-shirt’ (It is cold, yet he goes out in…